 The acquistion template should then look like this:

 18.104.22.168: Defining the science exposure template

 In the TemplateType list, select "science".
 In the case of GRAVITY, "science" refers to recording scientific data on a science target.
 Since we are preparing an OB for a science target in single field mode, we select the "GRAVITY_single_obs_exp" template and click Add Template.
 The corresponding templates for calibrator observations are organized under TemplateType "calib".
 After editing the values the window should now look like this:

 The recommended DIT for our settings is 5 sec according to Table 2 of the GRAVITY template manual (Single-field, HR, Split, AT, K=-0.15).
-According to Table 3, we can best fill our standard allocated time of 30 minutes per OB by using a OSOSO sequence with NDIT=40.
-This way, we spend 60% of the time on OBJECT and 40% on SKY and half on OBJECT, which is a good fraction.
+We can well fill our standard allocated time close to 30 minutes per OB by using a OSOSO sequence with NDIT=32.
+NDIT should be a multiple of 32 or at least of 4.
+This way, we spend 60% of the time on OBJECT and 40% on SKY, which is a good fraction.
+We leave the HWP offsets at the standard value of 0.
 Since our target is a single isolated target, we can leave the sky offsets at their default values.

 This completes the filling of the Obs.
 Description.